panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 ---
 title: "Record Type in TypeScript"
-description: "Record simplifies typing objects in TypeScript.
+description: "Record type simplifies typing objects in TypeScript.
 Let's see how you can benefit from it."
 published: "2023-04-28"
 modified: "2023-04-28"
 thumbnail: "./images/cover.jpg"